charlespjacquet/MLFD_project/README.md

 at the **von Karman Institute for Fluid Dynamics**, within the
 🌬️ **Environmental and Applied Fluid Dynamics Department**.

-The main goal is to reconstruct the flow field behind a floating wind turbine
+The main goal of this project is to reconstruct the flow field behind a floating wind turbine
 based on experimental PIV data, using **Radial Basis Functions (RBFs)**.

 ---